Pedestrian Attribute Recognition: A Survey: Deep Neural Networks

 \textbf{Capsule Network} \cite{sabour2017dynamic} \cite{hinton2018matrix} is introduced in 2017 by Hiton \emph{et al.} to handle the limitations of standard CNN.
-As we all known the use of max pooling layers in standard CNN reduced the dimension of feature maps generated from previous convolutional layers and make the feature learning process more efficient.
+As we all know, the use of max pooling layers in standard CNN reduced the dimension of feature maps generated from previous convolutional layers and made the feature learning process more efficient.
 As shown in Figure \ref{Network-CapsuleNetwork} (b), the two face images are similar to a CNN due to they both contain similar elements.
-However, standard CNN can not capture the difference between the two face images since the usage of max pooling layers.
-The capsule network is proposed to handle this issue by abandon the max pooling layers and use a \emph{capsule} to output a vector instead of a value for each neurons.
-This make it possible to use a powerful dynamic routing mechanism (``routing-by-agreement'') to ensure that the output of the capsule gets sent to an approximate parent in the layer above.
-The utilization of margin loss and re-construction loss for the training of capsule network validated its effectiveness.
-And some ablation studies also demonstrate the attributes of each digit can be encoded in the output vectors by capsule network.
+However, standard CNN can not capture the difference between the two face images of the usage of max pooling layers.
+The capsule network is proposed to handle this issue by abandoning the max pooling layers and use a \emph{capsule} to output a vector instead of a value for each neuron.
+This makes it possible to use a powerful dynamic routing mechanism (``routing-by-agreement'') to ensure that the output of the capsule gets sent to an approximate parent in the layer above.
+The utilization of margin loss and re-construction loss for the training of the capsule network validated its effectiveness.
+Some ablation studies also demonstrate the attributes of each digit can be encoded in the output vectors by the capsule network.

-\textbf{Graph Convolutional Network} \cite{kipf2016semi} attempt to extend the CNN into non-grid data due to the standard convolution operation on images/videos can not be directly used in graph structured data.
-The goal of GCN is to learn a function of signals/features on a graph $G = (V, E)$ which takes feature description $x_i$ for each node $i$ and representative description of the adjacency matrix $\textbf{A}$ as input, and produces a node-level output $\textbf{Z}$.
+\textbf{Graph Convolutional Network} \cite{kipf2016semi} attempt to extend the CNN into non-grid data due to the standard convolution operation on images/videos can not be directly used in graph-structured data.
+The goal of GCN is to learn a function of signals/features on a graph $G = (V, E)$ which takes feature description $x_i$ for each node $i$ and representative description of the adjacency matrix $\textbf{A}$ as input and produces a node-level output $\textbf{Z}$.
 The overall architecture of GCN can be found in Figure \ref{Network-GCN}.